-Algebraic average: let us assume that we have a large collection of similar rings with possibly a broad thermal population of the energy levels.
-If the energy landscape is not uniform, it is evident that some rings are likely to absorb energy, while others are not, depending on whether the initial level is strongly coupled to its neighbouring levels or not.
+Algebraic average: Let us assume that we have a large collection of similar rings with possibly a broad thermal population of the energy levels.
+If the energy landscape is not uniform, it is evident that some rings are likely to absorb energy, while others are not, depending on whether the initial level is strongly coupled to its neighboring levels or not.
 Accordingly the initial rate of energy absorption (per ring) is obtained by a simple algebraic average.
 This algebraic average reflects the statistical nature of the preparation and has nothing to do with the nature of the dynamics.

-Slow down: when we measure G we are not interested in the transient behaviour but rather in the long-time behaviour.
-The possible scenarios are illustrated in figure 1.
-One possibility is to have small γ{rlx} .
-In such a case the rate of absorption slows down: in the 'long run' the rate of energy absorption is limited by the bottlenecks.
-(The reader can easily make here an analogy with the dynamics of traffic flow).
+Slow down: When we measure G we are not interested in the transient behavior but rather in the long time behavior.
+The possible scenarios are illustrated in Fig. 1.
+One possibility is to have small $\gamma{\rm rix}$.
+In such case the rate of absorption slows down: in the "long run" the rate of energy absorption is limited by the bottlenecks.
+[The reader can easily make here an analogy with the dynamics of traffic flow].
 We would like to mention that the above scenario is further discussed in the context of a later work [13].
-There the reader can find an actual numerical simulation that demonstrates the transient from an initial large rate of absorption to a much slower long-time rate of absorption.
+There the reader can find an actual numerical simulation that demonstrates the transient from an initial large rate of absorption to a much slower long time rate of absorption.

-Mesoscopic circumstances: the above scenario features a crossover from a large absorption rate to a slower absorption rate.
+Mesoscopic circumstances: The above scenario features a crossover from a large absorption rate to a slower absorption rate.
 The transient is characterized by a time scale that we call t{stbl} .
-In a later section we shall determine this time scale and its dependence on the EMF: the larger the $\dot{\Phi}$ the smaller the t{stbl} .
-The condition for observing the slow down is obviously
+In a later section we shall determine this time scale and its dependence on the EMF: The larger Φ the smaller t{stbl} .
+The condition for observing the slow-down is obviously

-$$t{\rm stbl}(\dot{\Phi}) \ll \gamma{\rm rlx}^{-1}.$$ (2)
+$$t{\rm stbl}(\dot{\Phi}) \ll \gamma{\rm rlx}^{-1}$$ (2)

-The rate of absorption for $t \gg t{stbl}$ depends on the possibility of making long sequences of transitions.
+The rate of absorption for $t \gg t{\text{stbl}}$ depends on the possibility to make long sequences of transitions.
 Hence the value of G is smaller compared with the initial anticipation.
 This value is what we call G{meso} .

-Spectroscopic circumstances: thus the theory for G{meso} becomes relevant whenever the relaxation process is not efficient enough to mask the intrinsic dynamics of the device.
+Spectroscopic circumstances: Thus the theory for G{meso} becomes relevant whenever the relaxation process is not efficient enough to mask the intrinsic dynamics of the device.
 Optionally one may say that the EMF should not be too small.
-What happens if $\dot{\Phi}$ becomes small, such that equation (2) breaks down?
-In such a case the relaxation process re-initiated the initial distribution before the slow down shows up.
+What happens if $\dot{\Phi}$ becomes small, such that Eq.(2) breaks down?
+In such case the relaxation process re-initiated the initial distribution before the slow-down shows up.
 Consequently the drop in the rate of absorption is avoided.
-The value of G in the later circumstances is what we call G{spec} .
+The value of G in the latter circumstances is what we call G{spec} .